 For starters let me tell you that up until a week ago I had no intention to blog about this country .
-Given the confused soul that I am but more over the many places I hold close to my heart It was a tough decision trying to pick a country to blog about and then this happened.
+This was a tough decision, but as I was trying to pick a country to blog about this happened.

 A spur of the moment weekend trip to Sri Lanka to surprise & startle my best friend who lives in Dubai and was on a forced trip to Colombo to renew her passport.
 The travel junkie that I am I have to be honest and confess that though this was just a short women’s day weekend trip I have traveled for both work and pleasure several times to this godly country.
 Each time exploring a new spice & flavor to the island.
 Now whether you choose to make a quick halt for a day a two to this beautiful piece of heaven or decide to stay longer you will find details of What, Where and How to……..
 When in Sri Lanka.

 So you’re having a long never ending week at work all you want is a holiday.
 You look up all the sunny island countries to escape to and then you choose Sri Lanka.
 Just looking at the pictures online puts the ‘Happy’ back in your heart and all of a sudden the world feels like a better place to live in.
 Ok!!
 Let’s skip all the dramatics of the situation and get right to business.
 Tickets booked out and in hand your sweet escape is just a few days away!